-Pulmonary bullae are focal regions of emphysema with no discenible wall which measure more than 1cm in diameter 1-2.
-Some would use the term pulmonary bleb for a 1-2 cm lesion, whereas others would use the terms bleb and bulla interchangeably.
+Pulmonary bullae are focal regions of emphysema with no discenible wall which measure more than 1 cm in diameter 1-2.
+Some use the term pulmonary bleb for a 1-2 cm lesion, whereas others use the terms bleb and bulla interchangeably.
 They are often subpleural in location and may result in spontaneous pneumathoraces.

-In some cases bullae can be very large and result in compression of adjacent lung.
+In some cases, bullae can be very large and result in compression of adjacent lung tissue.

 Location specific sub types

 - 1. Stern EJ, Frank MS. CT of the lung in patients with pulmonary emphysema: diagnosis, quantification, and correlation with pathologic and physiologic findings.
 AJR Am J Roentgenol.
 1994;162 (4): 791-8.
 AJR Am J Roentgenol (abstract) - Pubmed citation

 - 2. Collins J, Stern EJ.
 Chest radiology, the essentials.
 Lippincott Williams & Wilkins.
 (2007) ISBN:0781763142.
 Read it at Google Books - Find it at Amazon